Twixes/emdrive/README.md

 Let's imagine you're running an image search engine.
 As a fan of geese you called it Gaggle.
 Being a search engine operator, you run a bot which crawls pages on the internet.
-Every time the bot sees an image, it computes a [perceptual hash](https://en.wikipedia.org/wiki/Perceptual_hashing) of it and saves it, along with some other metadata, to a Metrobaza instance.
+Every time the bot sees an image, it computes a [perceptual hash](https://en.wikipedia.org/wiki/Perceptual_hashing) of it and saves it, along with some other metadata, to an Emdrive instance.

 We'll be using database `gaggle`.
 A relevant table schema here may be: